Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Capture-1.md

 i got the protocol, That's ICMP

-Treverse through the all the packets the protocol Write those dots and dashes
+Traverse through the all the packets the protocol Write those dots and dashes

 Decode from the morse-